GoogleCloudPlatform/cloud-code-vscode/README.md

 - Support for Go, Node, Java, and Python
 - Integrated Debugging and Log Viewing/Streaming
-- Profile support for dev, test, and production environments
 - Cluster and service inspection with the Kubernetes and Cloud Run explorers
 - Cluster creation supporting Google GKE, Amazon EKS and Azure AKS
 - Rapid Edit, Package, Deploy loop to your K8s cluster